 It is interesting to contemplate if Job is written in the earliest period of the Hebrew Bible.
 That would make this narrative and its message during the same era around the creation story.
 There are scriptural references to the early Israelites understanding of the geography of the world that is interesting (Job 9:6-7, 22:14, 26:7, 36:27, 38:4-6 ) some accurate descriptions for us today and other references used are part of how we describe metaphysical wonders to our children.

 It begins with a backstory.
-God reveals he is as the most high and that the spirits serve him not the reverse.
-The narrator divulges to the reader a back story between one of sons of God (angelic creatures) Satan, whose name means to oppose, and God about the validity of Job ’s faith, particularly when everything is going well for him.
-The reasoning behind his suffering transcends Job’s comprehension, because it’s between God and Satan, and unknown to man (Isa 55:8-9).
-The how to of this book teaches us about the mindset when suffering.
+God reveals he is the most high and that the spirits serve him not the reverse.
+The narrator divulges to the reader a back story between one of the sons of God (also known as angelic creatures) the fallen one, Satan, whose name means to oppose, and God about the validity of Job ’s faith, particularly when everything is going well for him.
+The reasoning behind his suffering transcends Job’s comprehension because it’s between God and Satan, and unknown to man (Is.
+55:8-9).
+The how-to of this book teaches us about the mindset when suffering.

 Job ’s tale has a history of spiritual and existential quandaries that have haunted humanity for a while.
 It would be easy to compare Job to nihilism which is the rejection of all religious and moral principles, replace it with the belief that life is meaningless.

 A side note of interest is the thought that the character trait of suffering is one of the most overlooked when examining someone’s qualities.
 Do they stay or run away?
 Many run away from the suffering, do not take the time to be with someone in turmoil.
 God’s intent here is to show us, with our befuddling human comprehension, that we operate within a divine plan that we may or may not have the power to influence.
 An example of this is mention of the one (the future Messiah Jesus) who will typify the sufferings of Job and the blessings as the Redeemer (Job 19:25-26) for all of humanity.